 - Students may not host any non-Skidmore guests anywhere on campus property at any time.

 - Students residing in on-campus housing may not host any guests in their individual residential space for any period of time.
 This includes other Skidmore students who do not reside in the same residential space.

 - Students may not enter any residence hall or apartment building to which they are not assigned.

 - Students are expected to follow Centers for Disease Control and Prevention guidance related to social distancing at all times.

 - Students are required to comply with all federal, state, and local guidance related to the pandemic.

 - Students are encouraged to limit their travel outside of Saratoga Springs, NY as much as possible.
-Students who must travel shall comply with all requirements of the New York State Travel Advisory, including participating in a mandatory 14-day quarantine period upon return to New York State after visiting a high risk location.
+Students who must travel shall comply with all requirements of the New York State Travel Advisory, including all quarantine requirements.

 - Students are required to wear a mask covering the nose and mouth at all times (both on and off campus) when not in their personal living space.
 Students may remove masks for specific purposes including eating and vigorous exercise, when social distancing can be maintained.